Electricity is a secondary energy source

 Despite its great importance in daily life, few people probably stop to think about what life would be like without electricity.
 Like air and water, people tend to take electricity for granted.
 But people use electricity to do many jobs every day—from lighting, heating, and cooling homes to powering televisions and computers.

-Before electricity became widely available about 100 years ago, candles, whale oil lamps, and kerosene lamps provided light, iceboxes kept food cold, and wood-burning or coal-burning stoves provided heat.
+Before electricity became widely available, about 100 years ago, candles, whale oil lamps, and kerosene lamps provided light, iceboxes kept food cold, and wood-burning or coal-burning stoves provided heat.

 Scientists and inventors have worked to decipher the principles of electricity since the 1600s.
 Some notable accomplishments were made by Benjamin Franklin, Thomas Edison, and Nikola Tesla.

-Prior to 1879, direct current (DC) electricity had been used in arc lights for outdoor lighting.
+Prior to 1879, direct current (DC) electricity was used in arc lights for outdoor lighting.
 In the late 1800s, Nikola Tesla pioneered the generation, transmission, and use of alternating current (AC) electricity, which reduced the cost of transmitting electricity over long distances.
 Tesla's inventions brought electricity into homes to power indoor lighting and into factories to power industrial machines.